-A bone density test, also known as a DEXA (or DXA) scan, stands for Dual Energy X-Ray Absorptiometry and is the most widely used test to measure bone mineral density.
+A bone density test, also known as a DXA (formerly DEXA) scan, stands for Dual Energy X-Ray Absorptiometry and is the most widely used test to measure bone mineral density.
 The measurement reflects the fact that the denser the bone, the less X-rays pass through.
 Usually the more dense your bone, the stronger it is, and the less likely it is to fracture.

 If you’ve ever had an X-ray, the process is very similar.